TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

         // ...
     }

-4 spaces are used for identation (no tabs allowed).
+4 spaces are used for indentation (no tabs allowed).

 Examples
 --------